shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 Then you can simply run `tank updates`, and if new tags have been created, you will be prompted if you want to upgrade.
 The workflow is now identical to the one which happens with official app store apps.

-{% include warning title="Caution" content="The git descriptor works well with [centralized configs](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), where the caching of apps is usually run by an admin and is stored to a central location where all user's can access it.
+{% include warning title="Caution" content="The git descriptor works well with [centralized configs](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), where the caching of apps is usually run by an admin and is stored to a central location where all users can access it.
 However, if you are using a [distributed config](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations), then it may not be as suitable.
-Your app will be downloaded per user, which means each user will need to have git installed and setup to authenticate with your repo, and access the code." %}
+Your app will be downloaded per user, which means each user will need to have git installed and setup to authenticate with your repo and access the code." %}

 ## Modifying an existing app
 Rather than starting from an empty starter template, it is sometimes necessary to add a minor feature to an existing app, for example, one of Shotgun Software's standard apps.